DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 Updates the name and description of the given tournament before it is opened for registration.
 ### Add announcement channel
-Usage: `mc!addchannel id|type|#channel`
+Usage: `mc!addchannel id|type`

 Permissions: Host

-Records a Discord channel for the given tournament where announcements will be sent.
+Records the channel the message is sent in as a Discord channel for the given tournament where announcements will be sent.
 If `type` is "private", then it will be a private channel intended only for hosts, where the decklists of registered users are sent.
-If it is anything else or left off, it will be a public channel where sign-up and new round announcements are posted. #channel should be a mention of a valid Discord text channel if it is provided, however, it is optional and if no such mention is found Emcee will add the current channel the command was sent in.
+If it is anything else or left off, it will be a public channel where sign-up and new round announcements are posted.

 ### Remove announcement channel
-Usage: `mc!removechannel id|type|#channel`
+Usage: `mc!removechannel id|type`

 Permissions: Host

-Removes an announcement channel for the given tournament, as was added by the above command.
+Removes the channel the message is sent in as an announcement channel for the given tournament, as was added by the above command.
 As with the above command, if `type` is not specified as "private", Emcee will assume you are trying to remove a public channel.
-As with the above command, #channel should be a mention of a valid Discord text channel if it is provided, however, it is optional and if no such mention is found Emcee will remove the current channel the command was sent in.

 ### Add host
 Usage: `mc!addhost id|@user` OR `mc!addorganizer id|@user`